tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab01/README.md

 # Lab01

-## Multithreaded programming in Java
+## Basics of Java Multithreaded programming

 - Java has been the first mainstream programming language to provide native support for concurrent programming
   - “conservative approach”: everything is still an object